nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 1. I undid [the 1964 reorganization](https://fr.wikipedia.org/wiki/R%C3%A9organisation_de_la_r%C3%A9gion_parisienne_en_1964#/media/Fichier:Ile_de_France_departments_1968_evolution_map-fr.svg) of the Paris-region departments by merging departments 91 and 95 into department 78, and merging 92, 93 and 94 into 75.
 2. I then subtracted the present-day department 75 (the city of Paris) from the resulting department 75 and labelled it "P", as in the dataset in the book.
 I believe that Paris was carved out from its surrounding department to avoid department 75 from totally dominating all figures population-wise, although this is not called out in the book specifically.
-3. I dropped Corsica (20) as no data was provided for this island department.
+3. I dropped Corsica as no data was provided for this island department, which explains the missing department number 20.
 4. I simplified the geometry of the polygons to reduce the file size and even out some of the inaccuracies I introduced when I merged the Paris-region departments.
 The simplified polygons have approximately the same level of detail as the maps in the book, which are only rendered a few inches across anyway.
-5. I added two new columns which I explain in the text below: `region`, which is the modern-day administrative division that regroups multiple departments, and `type`, which indicates the relative rank of the three economic sectors in a given department: type `A>S>I` means there are more people working in agriculture than in services, and more in services than industry, etc.
+5. I added two new columns which I use to generate certain figures below: `region`, which is the modern-day administrative division that regroups multiple departments, and `type`, which groups the departments into 6 distinct "types" based on the relative rank of the three economic sectors: type `A>S>I` means there are more people working in agriculture than in services, and more in services than industry, etc.

 Here is what the resulting dataset looks like, when loaded from [a 55kb GeoJSON file](https://nicolas.kruchten.com/semiology_of_graphics/data/semiology_of_graphics.geojson) using `geopandas`.
 (Note: for anyone wanting to play with this data, there's also [a CSV that doesn't include the polygons](https://nicolas.kruchten.com/semiology_of_graphics/data/semiology_of_graphics.csv).)